cesanta/mongoose/docs/README.md

   A pipe's event handler should push data to all client connection.
   Use `c->label` to mark client connections.
 - In order to serve a request, a long blocking operation should be performed.
-  In this case, request handler assignes some marker to `c->label` and then spawns a handler task and gives a pipe to a handler task.
+  In this case, request handler assigns some marker to `c->label` and then spawns a handler task and gives a pipe to a handler task.
 A handler does its job, and when data is ready, wakes up a manager.
 A pipe's event handler pushes data to a marked connection.